orgilat/Automation-Exam/README.md

 - Generate a fresh Allure report
 - Open the report automatically in your default browser

-If you’re on Linux and need a .bash script — let me know, I can create one.
+If you’re on Linux and need a `.sh` script — let me know, I can create one.

 ---

+### Option 2: Manual Run (Cross-platform)

 Run the following commands manually in your terminal: